jolejarz/x86-64-mt19937/README.md

 The repository contains the following files.

 * **mt19937.asm**: This is the library for the Mersenne Twister MT19937 pseudorandom number generator.
+* **test_asm.asm**: This program demonstrates the use of the library in an x86-64 assembly program.
+It sets the seed to 1, calculates the first 10 pseudorandom numbers, and prints them.
-* **test.asm**: This program demonstrates the use of the library.
+* **test_c.c**: This program demonstrates the use of the library in a C program.
 It sets the seed to 1, calculates the first 10 pseudorandom numbers, and prints them.
 * **compile.sh**: This script compiles the object files and links them.

 # Functions